The number one problem we hear from salespeople at product-led companies is: 'I have so many users I could talk to. Where do I focus?'

 PQLs can be used to find both:

-- Freemium or trial accounts ready to convert
+- Freemium or trial accounts ready to convert to paying customers

 - Paid accounts who are expanding / ready for enterprise plan